Generating Labels for Regression of Subjective Constructs using Triplet Embeddings: Background: Triplet Embeddings

-Here, $f:\R\to[0,1]$ is a function that behaves as a cumulative distribution function \cite{davenport2014} (sometimes called link function), and therefore has the property that $f(-x) = 1 - f(x)$.
-Hence, the $w_t$'s indicate if $i$ is closer to $j$ than $k$, with a probability depending on the difference $d_{ik} - d_{ij}$.
+Here, $f:\R\to[0,1]$ is a function that behaves as a cumulative distribution function \citep{davenport2014} (sometimes called link function), and therefore has the property that $f(-x) = 1 - f(x)$.
+Hence, the $w_t$'s indicate if $i$ is closer to $j$ than $k$, with a probability depending on the difference $\bm{D}^*_{ij} - \bm{D}^*_{ik}$ (or the difficulty of the annotation task).

 Let $\bm{G} = \bm{Y}^\top\bm{Y}$ be the Gram matrix of the embedding.
 We can estimate $\bm{G}$ (and hence $\bm{Y}$) by minimizing the empirical risk:

 where $\ell$ is a (margin-based) loss function and $\bm{\mathcal{L}}_t$ is defined as: \shortminus{\scalebox{0.5}[1.0]{$-$}} \ps{\phantom{\shortminus}}